Shidkung/Shidkung/README.md

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [pitpibul2003@gmail.com](mailto:pitpibul2003@gmail.com)
-* 🧠  I'm learning VHDL
+* 🧠  I'm learning VHDL ,Vivado and Vitis 2023

 ### Skills